 Substantial Leverage.
 We have a significant amount of debt.
-As of March 31, 2005, our total debt was approximately \$18.0 billion.
-For the remainder of 2005, \$23 million of our debt matures and in 2006, an additional \$30 million matures.
+As of March 31, 2005, our total debt was approximately \$18.9 billion.
+For the remainder of 2005, \$23 million of our debt matures and in 2006, an additional \$152 million matures.
 In 2007 and beyond, significant additional amounts will become due under our remaining obligations.
 We believe that as a result of our significant levels of debt and operating performance, our access to the debt markets could be limited when substantial amounts of our current indebtedness become due.
 If our business does not generate sufficient cash flow from operating activities, and sufficient funds are not available to us from borrowings under our credit facilities or from other sources, we may not be able to repay our debt, fund our other liquidity and capital needs, grow our business or respond to competitive challenges.
 Further, if we are unable to repay or refinance our debt, as it becomes due, we could be forced to restructure our obligations or seek protection under the bankruptcy laws.
-If we were to engage in a recapitalization or other similar transaction, our noteholders might not receive all principal and interest payments to which they are contractually entitled on a timely basis or at all.
+If we were to raise capital through the issuance of additional equity or if we were to engage in a recapitalization or other similar transaction, our shareholders could suffer significant dilution and our noteholders might not receive all principal and interest payments to which they are contractually entitled on a timely basis or at all.
 For more information, see the section above entitled "- Liquidity and Capital Resources."

 Restrictive Covenants.
-Our credit facilities and the indentures governing our other debt contain a number of significant covenants that could adversely impact our ability to operate our business, and therefore could adversely affect our results of operations.
+Our credit facilities and the indentures governing our and our subsidiaries' other debt contain a number of significant covenants that could adversely impact our ability to operate our business, and therefore could adversely affect our results of operations and the price of our Class A common stock.
 These covenants restrict our and our subsidiaries' ability to:

 - incur additional debt;

 - repurchase or redeem equity interests and debt;

-- issue equity;
+- · issue equity;

-- · make certain investments or acquisitions;
+- make certain investments or acquisitions;

-- pay dividends or make other distributions;
+- · pay dividends or make other distributions;

 - dispose of assets or merge;

 - enter into related party transactions;

 - · grant liens; and

 - pledge assets.